-Trinity High School will announce school cancellations and delays on FACTS, radio and TV stations: WZID (95.7 FM), and WMUR TV (Ch 9).
-Please note that we do not follow the Manchester School Department's AND other "Manchester Catholic School" cancellation of schools due to severe weather.
+Trinity High School will announce school cancellations and delays on FACTS and WMUR TV (Ch 9).
+Please note that we do not follow the Manchester School Department's or other "Manchester Catholic School" cancellation of schools due to severe weather.
 Trinity announces its cancellations separately from all other schools.
 Parents should use their discretion on inclement days as our students come from many towns and cities in New Hampshire.